jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/glossary.rst

 JMESPath
     `JMESPath <http://jmespath.org/>`_ is a query language for JSON-like data.
-    The AWS SDK for PHP uses JMESPath expressions to query PHP data structures.
+    The |sdk-php| uses JMESPath expressions to query PHP data structures.
     JMESPath expressions can be used directly on ``Aws\Result`` and ``Aws\ResultPaginator`` objects via the ``search($expression)`` method.